 2016: Shoresh officially roots down at Bela Farm with our Grand Opening celebration where 200 community members gathered to mark the beginning of Shoresh’s stewardship of Bela Farm.
 We planted the first 2 acres of the Bela Farm Bee Sanctuary and sold more 1200 jars of Bela’s Bees honey.
 We hosted over 250 people, 5 inspiring panelists and 26 snack and schmooze sponsors at the 2nd annual Taking Root event.
 We collaborated with the Ontario Jewish Archives to create an exhibit celebrating Jewish farming in Ontario from past to present.
 We joined the Jewish Community Farmers network, an international group of Jewish organizations that integrated farming and gardening into their programs.
 And, we developed a new program series with Jewish Family and Child where Shoresh staff mentor young adults through The Pearl Project.

 2017: Shoresh plants 11,000 native trees at Bela Farm and grows our apiary to 30 hives.
 We hosted over 200 people at the Bela Farm Honey Festival and launched our newest sustainable product, beeswax Chanukah candles!
 We launched the Shoresh Outdoor School at the Kavanah Garden.
 We joined the JOFEE (Jewish Outdoor Food, Farming and Environmental Education) Fellowship as mentors and Jared Kaminsky joined the Shoresh team as our Interim Managing Director.
 We hosted over 400 people at Taking Root!

-2018: Happening Now!
-So far, we’ve launched a new, mid-town site for the Shoresh Outdoor School, made the cover of Hadassah Magazine, received a Trillium grant to grow our pollinator habitat and were hired to consult and mentor about sustainable Jewish beekeeping with our friends at the Shalom Institute in Malibu.
+2018: Our ten-year anniversary was epic!
+We launched a new, mid-town site for the Shoresh Outdoor School, made the cover of Hadassah Magazine, received a Trillium grant to grow our pollinator habitat and were hired to consult and mentor about sustainable Jewish beekeeping with our friends at the Shalom Institute in Malibu.
 At Bela Farm, we hosted our first field trip with students from the Montessori Jewish Day School, expanded the bee sanctuary, built Beit Shoresh, our welcome and education centre, planted 20 new trees and harvested more that 2600 jars of honey!
 Our offices moved from the Wolfond Centre in the Annex to the Prosserman JCC and we hosted more than 450 at Taking Root: The Power of Many!